tonyleidong/OptimalFlow/docs/index.rst

 Comparing other popular "AutoML or Automatic Machine Learning" APIs, **Dynamic Pipeline** is designed as an omni-ensembled ML workflow optimizer with higher-level API targeting to avoid manual repetitive train-along-evaluate experiments in general pipeline building.

 To achieve that, **Dynamic Pipeline** creates *Pipeline Cluster Traversal Experiments* to assemble all cross-matching pipelines covering major tasks of Machine Learning workflow, and apply traversal-experiment to search the optimal baseline model.
-Besides, by modularizing all key pipeline components in reuseable packages, it allows all components to be custom tunable along with high scalability.
+Besides, by modularizing all key pipeline components in reusable packages, it allows all components to be custom tunable along with high scalability.

 .. image:: DynamicPipeline_Workflow.PNG
    :width: 980